GuangyuanHao/guangyuanhao.github.io/index.md

 - **Safe and Trustworthy AI**: Advancing distribution-shift robustness (out-of-distribution generalization), enhancing interpretability through causal frameworks, and ensuring alignment with human values and intent.
-- **Multimodal Learning**: Multimodal Learning: Investigating both theoretical foundations and practical methodologies for leveraging multimodal data, with impactful applications in domains such as healthcare and AI safety.
+- **Multimodal Learning**: Investigating both theoretical foundations and practical methodologies for leveraging multimodal data, with impactful applications in domains such as healthcare and AI safety.
 <!-- - **Multisensory Intelligence**: Exploration of both theoretical and practical approaches to understanding and utilizing multisensory data, with applications in areas like healthcare and AI safety. -->